Fast American Option Pricing using Nonlinear Stencils: American Call Option under the Binomial Option Pricing Model

-We show in Section \ref{ssec:BOPM} that all red cells in $G$ form a single contiguous region and all green cells form another.
+We say that cell $(i, j)$ of $G$ is \highlight{red} provided $G_{i, j} = G^{red}_{i, j}$, and \highlight{green} otherwise.
+We show in Section \ref{ssec:BOPM-boundary} that all red cells in $G$ form a single contiguous region and all green cells form another.
 A single boundary divides the two regions.
 We analyze the properties of this \highlight{red-green divider} in Section \ref{ssec:BOPM} which we will exploit to design an efficient algorithm for American call options in Section \ref{ssec:BOPM-algo}.